Lafayette, Colorado: Events

 Lafayette has a variety of events each year, including a peach festival, wine festival, and Lafayette Days.
-Every January an oatmeal festival in cooperation with the Quaker Oats Company is held with a fitness run around Waneka Lake.
+For many years, until 2024, an oatmeal festival in cooperation with the Quaker Oats Company was held with a fitness run around Waneka Lake.
 Festival Plaza is a gathering place in Old Town Lafayette on Public Road and Chester Street.
 The Plaza is composed of a series of four smaller interconnected plazas, each designed with features to promote various events.

 Education

 Lafayette public schools are part of the Boulder Valley School District.
 The main public high school in Lafayette is Centaurus High School, which has approximately 1,600 students.
 Peak to Peak Charter School offers kindergarten through high school.
 The public middle school is Angevine Middle School, which feeds into Centaurus.
 The elementary schools are Lafayette, Alicia Sanchez, Bernard D. 'Pat' Ryan STEAM school, and Pioneer Elementary, a bilingual school where English and Spanish are both spoken.
 Alexander Dawson School is a private K-12 college prep school in the north part of town.